nikkitkit007/vk_ok_hackathon/README.md

 # vk_ok_hackathon

-For detect app trafic we using AspectJ.
+For detect app traffic we use AspectJ.
-Solution for maven.

-## AspectJ
+## SDK info
-Created SDK.
+- Maven plugin
+- Supported from Java 8+
+- Injects in most low level network libs in Java
+-

 ____
 ## How test our SDK